Skip to content

 stack.dart

-// Dart does not have a built-in stack class, so List can be used as a stack
+// Dart does not have a built-in stack class, can use List as a stack

 List<int> stack = [];